mojaloop/mini-loop/README.md

 vagrant up # starts vm , use --provision flag to re-run provisioning

-vagrant destory # destroys VM (will terminate resources / save money if using GCS)
+vagrant destroy # destroys VM (will terminate resources / save money if using GCS)
 ```

 ## Notes: